deephaven/deephaven-core/cpp-client/README.md

    Edit your local copy of the script if necessary to reflect your selection of build tools and build target;
-   defaults point to Ubuntu system's g++, cmake, and a Debug build target for cmake.
+   defaults point to Ubuntu system's g++, cmake, and a `RelWithDebInfo` build target for cmake.
-   Comments in the script will help you in identifying customization points.
+   Comments in the script will help you identifying customization points.
-   Note however that defaults are tested by any deviation from defaults may require manual modification of other files later, when building the C++ client proper.
+   Note however that defaults are tested, variations are not;
+   any deviation from defaults may require manual modification of other files later, when building the C++ client proper.

    Example:
    ```